Generalized System of Preferences

 Renew GSP Today, November 5, 2020

-GSP saved American companies $79 million in September, the most since March as imports continue to recover from the Covid-19 pandemic and recession.
+GSP saved American companies $79 million in September, of 2020, the most since that March as imports continued to recover from the Covid-19 pandemic and recession.
 In the first 9 months of 2020, GSP saved American companies $630 million.
-GSP is on track to save between $850 million and $900 million in 2020, down from 2018/2019 due to country suspensions but still up significantly from savings in previous years.
+GSP was on track to save between $850 million and $900 million in 2020, down from 2018/2019 due to country suspensions but still up significantly from savings in previous years.

 Report: How GSP Termination Would Hurt American Businesses & Workers